-In my experience, education do play a significant role in how the business is being run and having someone with strong relevant education on your side gives you an edge.
+In my experience, education does play a significant role in how the business is being run and having someone with strong relevant education on your side gives you an edge.
 They will always have better communication, management and people skill which often can be a differentiator between you & your competition.

 I believe the USP of our business is the excellent team we have and our belief in them.
 We choose to work with some of the best in the industry while giving them complete freedom of what they do.
-Instead of following a predefined template based process, we give our team a goal to complete the task and the freedom to do it the way they see fit.
+Instead of following a predefined template-based process, we give our team a goal to complete the task and the freedom to do it the way they see fit.

-This not only helps us keep innovating in the things we do but also gives our team a satisfaction you can never find in template based projects.
-And till date they have never disappointed me 🙂
+This not only helps us keep innovating in the things we do but also gives our team a satisfaction you can never find in template-based projects.
+And till date, they have never disappointed me 🙂

 #3.
 You have some of the big Indian brands in your bucket.
 How did you find that and what was the exact procedure to convert them into your clients.

 We were fortunate enough to have worked with some of the biggest startups from India.
 The first few were from our Partner’s (Suumit Shah) existing network.
 We made it our mission to grow them and were quite successful doing so.